 In connection with the Spin-off, DISH Network contributed its AMC-14 satellite services contract to us.
-On April 11, 2008, SES Americom announced that it has declared to insurers that the AMC-14 satellite is now considered a total loss, due to a lack of viable options to reposition the satellite to its proper geostationary orbit.
+During March 2008, AMC-14 experienced a launch anomaly and failed to reach its intended orbit.
+SES Americom subsequently declared the AMC-14 satellite a total loss due to a lack of viable options to reposition the satellite to its proper geostationary orbit.
 Therefore, we have no obligation to make any future monthly lease payments to SES Americom with respect to the satellite.
 However, we did make up-front payments with respect to the satellite prior to launch and recorded capitalized interest and insurance costs related to the satellite.
-These amounts net of expected insurance proceeds of \$13 million were written-off during the three months ended March 31, 2008 in our Condensed Consolidated Statement of Operations.
+These amounts, net of insurance proceeds of \$41 million, totaled \$13 million and were written-off during the first quarter of 2008.
+The insurance proceeds were collected during the second quarter of 2008.

-The following discussion highlights our free cash flow and cash flow activities during the three months ended March 31, 2008 compared to the same period in 2007.
+The following discussion highlights our free cash flow and cash flow activities during the six months ended June 30, 2008 compared to the same period in 2007.